 - and Paper snowflakes and snowman cookie cutters.

-You can get a copy of the entire list by clicking the picture below.
+You can get a copy of the entire list by subscribing below.
+For current subscribers, you can find the checklist in the Chocolate Closet.

 All of the above gets tossed into the tinker box (just a plastic storage box with a lid) and Voila! creative play can begin.